Alexander Berry: Later life

-Reminiscences

-Berry's memoirs were published in 1912, entitled 'Reminiscences'.
-They chiefly describe his experiences at sea, both with the East India company and his private travels, with only a short section covering his life in New South Wales.
-In particular he describes in detail his relationships with the indigenous people of New Zealand and Fiji, and his experiences during the rescue at the scene of the Boyd massacre.
+In the early 1870s, just before his death, Berry wrote his memoirs which were published in 1912, entitled 'Reminiscences'.
+They chiefly describe his experiences onboard the City of Edinburgh, with only a short section covering his life in New South Wales.
+In particular, he describes in detail his relationships with the indigenous people of New Zealand and Fiji, and his experiences during the rescue at the scene of the Boyd massacre.

-Legacy
+Death and legacy

 Alexander Berry died on 17 September 1873 aged 91, at Crows Nest House.
-He was buried in family vault in St. Thomas' cemetery with his wife and Edward Wollstonecraft.
+He was buried in a family vault in St. Thomas' cemetery with his wife and Edward Wollstonecraft.
 The cemetery is now known as St Thomas Rest Park, and the graves are still present.

-The probate value of the estate was £400,000 sterling which passed to his brother David, 14 years his junior.
-Charles Nicholson wrote in a letter to The Times in 1889 that Berry had prepared a will to bequeath the greater part of his estate to the University of St Andrews, but died a few hours before the time appointed to sign it.

-David died unmarried in 1889 with the estate now worth £1,252,975 sterling and in his will fulfilled Alexander's desire by making a bequest to the University of St. Andrews in Scotland of £100,000.
+The probate value of Berry's estate was £400,000 sterling.
+He had prepared a will to bequeath the greater part of his estate to the University of St Andrews, but died a few hours before the time appointed to sign it.
+His fortune passed to his brother, David Berry, and when he died in 1889 the estate was worth £1,252,975 sterling.
+David fulfilled Alexander's desire by making a bequest to the University of St. Andrews in Scotland of £100,000.
 In 1889 St Andrews used the £100,000 legacy to establish the Berry Chair of English Literature, which still continues today.

-Alexander Berry and his brother David were possibly one of Australia's earliest millionaire, and founder of the dairy industry in New South Wales.
+David was probably one of Australia's earliest millionaires.

+After the death of Alexander and David Berry, the running of the Shoalhaven and Crows Nest interests passed to their cousin, Sir John Hay.
+Hay gradually sold off the estates but the feudal-like tenancy system established by Alexander Berry, which was the largest of its type in Australia, continued in the Shoalhaven region until around 1912.
+Extravagant festivals were arranged to celebrate the Berrys and Hay during this period, in which the tenants would erect triumphal arches in their honour and present lavish gifts to their landlord.

 The New South Wales South Coast town of Berry was named after the brothers after their death.

-Berry Island, near the present day suburb of Wollstonecraft, and originally part of the Wollstonecraft estate was named after Alexander Berry.
-Berry Street in North Sydney and Alexander Street in Crows Nest are both named after him.
+Berry Island and Berrys Bay near the present day suburb of Wollstonecraft, all part of the original Crows Nest estate, were named after Alexander Berry.
+Berry Street in North Sydney and Alexander Street in Crows Nest are also both named after him.

 Berry's Canal, the small canal that was constructed under direction of Alexander Berry at the Coolangatta Estate to link the Shoalhaven River and the Crookhaven River now forms the main Shoalhaven River estuary, with the former entrance to the Shoalhaven River at Shoalhaven Heads usually closed to the ocean, except during floods.

+The seaside resort town of Coolangatta, Queensland, is named after one of Berry's ships that was wrecked there in 1846.